-- A "Certificate of Liability Insurance" can be found on page 8 of the Liability Insurance Program - Copy the Certificate of Liability Insurance and provide it to anyone that requires proof that the Lodge has liability insurance - Lodges that require specialized certificates should also refer to page 9 of the Liability Insurance Program for guidance on how to obtain a certificate through Aon Affinity Services, Inc (The Elks Team) - Contact the Grand Lodge Insurance Department with any questions about certificates of insurance
+- A "Certificate of Liability Insurance" can be found on page 8 of the Liability Insurance Program - Copy the Certificate of Liability Insurance and provide it to anyone that requires proof that the Lodge has liability insurance - Lodges that require specialized certificates should also refer to page 9 of the Liability Insurance Program for guidance on how to obtain a certificate through Aon Affinity Services, Inc. - Contact the Grand Lodge Insurance Department with any questions about certificates of insurance

-"SPECIAL EVENT" POLICIES
+SPECIAL EVENT POLICIES

-A person or organization using Lodge facilities must sign an indemnity agreement and provide a Certificate of Insurance that names the Lodge as additional insured for that particular event.
+A person or organization using Lodge facilities must provide a Certificate of Insurance that names the Lodge as additional insured for that particular event.

-If the organization or individual cannot provide a Certificate of Insurance that names the Lodge as additional insured on their insurance policy, special event policies can be obtained by contacting Aon Affinity Services at 1-800-421-3557.
+If a Certificate of Insurance that names the Lodge as additional insured on their insurance policy cannot be provided, a Facility Rental Policy or Special Event Policy can be obtained by contacting Aon Affinity Services at 1-800-421-3557.